-This section includes information on: Hours of Opening, Collections, Services, How to Join, FAQs, History and Deposit Stations.
+This section includes information on: Hours of Opening, Collections, Services, How to Join, FAQs, and History.

 Hours of Opening